-WazirX – India’s largest cryptocurrency platform is under the radar of the Enforcement Directorate (ED).
+WazirX – India’s largest cryptocurrency platform, is under the Enforcement Directorate’s (ED) radar.
 It is alleged that the company was involved in money laundering.
-In the probe, ED froze the bank accounts of parent company Zanmai Labs having an outstanding balance of Rs.
+In the probe, ED froze the bank accounts of parent company Zanmai Labs, which has an outstanding balance of Rs.
 64 crores.

 Following is the list of legal issues that can lead a startup to failure:

 - Licensing and permits related issues

 So, this was all about the reasons why startups fail in India.
 If you want to lead a successful startup in India, you better avoid the mistakes we discussed earlier.
 How you manage your funds determines portability.
 You need Munim – India’s best cloud-based accounting software to record and maintain all your transactions.

 With Munim, you can keep track of expenditures as well as sales at your fingertips.
 What are you waiting for, register for a 60-day free trial today, and most importantly, you don’t have to provide card details to avail of the free trial.

 What is the reason behind the failure of startups in India?